 No immunizations are required for entry into Antarctica.
 Travelers extending their stay in Chile or Argentina should check the immunization/ health recommendations for these respective areas.

 26. Do I need a visa/passport?

-Travelers entering Chile must pay a reciprocity fee.
-The cost of this fee varies depending upon your nationality (US $160 for US citizens).
+must pay a reciprocity fee.
+The cost of this fee varies depending upon your nationality.
+There is no longer a reciprocity fee required of US citizens visiting Chile.
 This fee is valid for multiple entries during the validity of the traveler's passport and is due upon arrival to the Santiago international airport.

 27. Is travel insurance recommended?